 The Reeperbahn is Hamburg’s answer to Amsterdam’s Red Light District.
 Located in the St Pauli neighbourhood it’s an area full of bars, restaurants and strip clubs.

-We found an open beer garden called Spielbudenplatz.
-This square was surrounded with pop up bars and weird colourful buildings.
+Subsequently , we found an open beer garden called Spielbudenplatz.
+This square was surrounded by pop up bars and weird colourful buildings.

 Along the Reeperbahn is Beatlesplatz.
 Before they were world famous, The Beatles performed a number of gigs in clubs around the Reeperbahn.